saucelabs/sauce-docs/docs/mobile-apps/automated-testing/appium/appium-flutter-integration-driver.md

 - Your Sauce Labs [Username and Access Key](https://app.saucelabs.com/user-settings)
 - Familiarity with creating, signing and building [Flutter apps](https://docs.flutter.dev/).
 - Familiarity writing and running [Appium tests](/mobile-apps/automated-testing/appium/).
-- Note: The Appium Flutter Integration Driver is only supported for real devices on Sauce Labs.
+- Note: The Appium Flutter Integration Driver is only available for real devices on Sauce Labs.

 ## Use Sauce Labs `My Demo App Flutter`